open-voice-interoperability/docs-archived/OVON-Intellectual-Property-Policy.md

+---
+layout: default
+title: Intellectual Property Policy
+parent: Home
+---

-## Intellectual Property Policy
+# OVON Intellectual Property Policy

-### From the Technical Charter for the Vocabulary and Definition Project a Series of LF Projects LLC
+## From the Technical Charter for the Vocabulary and Definition Project a Series of LF Projects LLC

-### A Project of the Open Voice Network, an open-source community of the Linux Foundation
+## A Project of the Open Voice Network, an open-source community of the Linux Foundation

-### Adopted May 15, 2020
+## Adopted May 15, 2020

 Collaborators acknowledge that the copyright in all new contributions will be retained by the copyright holder as independent works of authorship and that no